 You might be able to gather much of this information from a supplier’s website or Alibaba profile.
 But overseas suppliers are known to embellish their capabilities to attract more buyers.

 The basic supplier audit framework is limited in its review of the supplier’s work procedures and quality management policies.
 But you may have other specific requests or checks we can accommodate at no extra cost.
-It’s often worth checking with your point of contact here at InTouch to confirm.
+It’s often worth checking with your point of contact here at AQF to confirm.

-A comprehensive supplier audit as a more in-depth quality audit
+An extensive factory audit as a more in-depth quality audit

 Additional steps in the comprehensive quality audit checklist include: